NATURAL ELECTRIC FIELDS AND ELECTROCULTURE

 attributed to this process but it may be simply explained by the conductivity

-on the edge on the leaf and that these points are coupled to the moisture
+points on the edge on the leaf and that these points are coupled to the

-within the leaf.
-It may be that these points are used by the
+moisture within the leaf.
+It may be that these points are

 This effect has also been observed with coins but those used have a serrated